Obesity Prevention Program for Preschoolers Shows Promise

 Study suggests integrated, communitywide initiatives can impact children from low-income families with greatest obesity risk

-New York, NY (June 27, 2017)—Preschoolers from low-income families living in cities that took part in a two-year communitywide intervention to foster healthy eating and lifestyle habits consumed fewer sugary drinks, got more sleep, and showed improvement in weight, according to a study led by a researcher at Columbia University Medical Center (CUMC).
+New York, NY (June 27, 2017)—Preschoolers from low-income families living in cities that took part in a two-year communitywide intervention to foster healthy eating and lifestyle habits consumed fewer sugary drinks, got more sleep, and showed improvement in weight, according to a study led by a researcher at Columbia University Irving Medical Center (CUIMC).